I am my own legal department: the promise and peril of “just go independent”

 I don’t fear that my entire publication will be forced to kowtow to the whims of billionaire trying to make nice with a fascist.
 I don’t fear that an editor will tell me I can’t publish an article calling Donald Trump a fascist.
 I don’t have to get anyone to approve it when I say that I, and Citation Needed, wholeheartedly endorse Kamala Harris for president, not because she is perfect but because the other option is violent authoritarianism.
 I know that this risks backlash from those who don’t support Harris, or perhaps from those who don’t think this newsletter should be a place for politics, but I also know that by now, readers should know I hold strong opinions and always speak my mind.

 But where I may be immune from the threat of layoffs or getting fired for a tweet, there are different fears.
-The abject terror of “what this totally flops and I can’t pay my bills?” has diminished somewhat now that I’ve been writing Citation Needed for over two years, at least, but the constant background anxiety that people will lose interest in what I write about, get burned out on the email newsletter format, or stop being able to even find my writing because of the ever-shifting web discovery and social media landscape will always be there.
+The abject terror of “what if this totally flops and I can’t pay my bills?” has diminished somewhat now that I’ve been writing Citation Needed for over two years, at least, but the constant background anxiety that people will lose interest in what I write about, get burned out on the email newsletter format, or stop being able to even find my writing because of the ever-shifting web discovery and social media landscape will always be there.
 It’s a strong motivation to always be improving and trying new things, but it is also exhausting.

 While I love it, I know this life is not for everyone.
 Some people just want to write, and recoil at the idea of also being in charge of every other aspect of running a business.c Some people want to do the kind of journalism that truly requires a whole support staff.
 Some people have personal circumstances where they simply can’t make the choice to have unpredictable income, no employer-sponsored health insurance, or no 401(k).